jitsi/jitsi-meet-spot/spot-client/docs/manual-test-plan.md

 - [ ] Selected devices are used in a meeting
 - [ ] Wired screensharing can be enabled and disabled
 - [ ] Room name is saved and displayed in the app and meeting
+- [ ] Device selection screen can be skipped with URL param (skipSelectMedia)

 Home
 ------